Battle of the Bulge: George S. Patton and the U.S. Army's Finest Hour of World War II

 Victims of the Malmédy massacre.
 (Photo Credit: Wikimedia Commons)

-Despite the sheer power of the German offensive, isolated pockets of Americans stubbornly fought on, resisting the enemy at every turn.
+Despite the sheer power of the German attack, isolated pockets of Americans stubbornly fought on, resisting the enemy at every turn.
 It was the valiant stands made by men like 20-year-old Lieutenant Lyle Bouck Jr. and the 18 men of his Infantry and Reconnaissance platoon that made all the difference in a battle of such immense magnitude.
-On the opening day of the German offensive, Bouck and his small band of warriors faced hundreds of elite German paratroopers and beat back three major assaults.
+On the opening day of the offensive, Bouck and his small band of warriors faced hundreds of elite German paratroopers and beat back three major assaults.
 Ordered to hold their position "at any cost," they fought all day until their ammunition was expended.
 Although Bouck and his men were ultimately captured, their heroic stand slowed the Germans down so much that it prevented them from scoring a major breakthrough during the early stages of the battle.

 There was no shortage of bravery in the American ranks, but the intensity of the German offensive could only be overcome by a master of command who knew how to strike fast and hard.
 Luckily for the Americans, they had just the man.
 Lieutenant General George S. Patton Jr. was ready to meet the enemy head-on.

 On the eve of his big counterattack during the Battle of the Bulge, Patton wrote to his wife, “Destiny sent for me in a hurry when things got tight.
 Perhaps God saved me for this effort.”
-Based on the information his Third Army’s intelligence had intercepted, Patton suspected that the Germans were up to something and when word came that the First Army was under attack, he immediately alerted his staff to plan for the possibility of moving his troops to the frontline of the crisis to help repel the enemy.
+Based on the information his Third Army’s intelligence had intercepted, Patton had suspected that the Germans were up to something.
+When word came that the First Army was under attack, he immediately alerted his staff to plan for the possibility of moving his troops to the frontline of the crisis to help repel the enemy.
 Nicknamed "Old Blood and Guts," Patton was the hardest fighting commander in the United States Army.
 When the Supreme Allied Commander, General Dwight D. Eisenhower, called on him, he was passionately determined to save the day, just like he had done before in the war.